 Reimbursement Cases filed by Foreign Governments in U.S. Courts.
 Cases have been brought in U.S. courts by the nations of Belize, Bolivia, Ecuador, Guatemala, Honduras, Kyrgyz, Nicaragua, Panama, the Russian Federation, Tajikistan, Thailand, Ukraine and Venezuela, as well as ten Brazilian states, 11 Brazilian cities and one Canadian province.
 Both Loews and Lorillard are named as defendants in the cases filed by Belize, Bolivia, Ecuador, Honduras, Kyrgyz, the Russian Federation, Tajikistan, Ukraine and Venezuela, nine of the ten Brazilian states, the 11 Brazilian cities and the Canadian province.
-Loews has not received service of process of the cases filed by $\operatorname{\mathsf{Honduras}}\nolimits$ or $\operatorname{\mathsf{Venezuela}}\nolimits$.
+Loews has not received service of process of the cases filed by Honduras or Venezuela.
 The suits filed by Ecuador, Kyrgyz, Thailand and the Canadian Province of Ontario have been voluntarily dismissed by the plaintiffs.
 A federal court of appeal has affirmed the trial court's orders dismissing the cases filed by Guatemala, Nicaragua and Ukraine and the U.S. Supreme Court has denied plaintiffs' petitions for writ of certiorari.
 During November of 2001, a Florida court granted defendants' dispositive motions and dismissed the cases filed by the Republic of Venezuela and the State of Espirito Santo, Brazil.
 The Republic of Venezuela noticed an appeal to the Third District of the Florida Court of Appeal.
 The state of Espirito Santo, Brazil did not pursue an appeal.
 In addition, Lorillard and Loews were dismissed from two suits that remain pending against other defendants.
 One of these cases was filed by the Marshall Islands, while the plaintiff in the second remaining suit is one of the Brazilian states.
-Each of the remaining cases is in the pre-trial, discovery stage.